 - Regular physical exercise also results in the formation of good cholesterol (HDL).

-4. Keep Your Cholesterol in Check:
+Keep Your Cholesterol in Check

-Keep Your Blood Pressure in Check:
+Keep Your Blood Pressure in Check

 Hypertension overworks the heart, and it sometimes causes the heart to enlarge, reducing the ability to function normally.

-6. Keep Your Blood Sugar in Check:
+Keep Your Blood Sugar in Check

-Taking Healthy Levels of Alcohol:
+Taking Healthy Levels of Alcohol

-9. Maintaining a Healthy Weight:
+Maintaining a Healthy Weight

-Regular Check-ups by a Doctor:
+Regular Check-ups by a Doctor

 Regular medical check-ups and clinical tests can detect early heart problems at the early stages.
 The earlier a medical condition, the easier it gets to manage.
-You should see your doctor for a check-up once every three years if you are below 50 years in good health.
+You should see your doctor for a check-up once every three years if you are below 50 years old and in good health.
 For persons over 50 years, health check-ups should be done annually.

-With the right information, you are better positioned to take care of your health and make healthy life choices.
-You can get the information from health programs, on the Internet, by reading books and health professionals.
+With the right information, you are better positioned to care for your health and make healthy life choices.
+You can get information from health programs, on the Internet, by reading books and health professionals.
 Heart-related illnesses are fatal and very expensive to treat due to the equipment and the limited number of cardiologists.
 With the right information, you can advance the same care to your loved ones.